rsdoiel/antenna/planet.md

 ---

-## Committee to discuss insourcing work in public hospitals
+## HSE: Insourcing work in hospitals should end by next June

 date: 2025-07-02, from: RTÉ News

-The CEO of the Health Service Executive is to warn of an overreliance on insourcing work in public hospitals, to support core care and cut waiting lists and has said the dependency on this funding needs to be removed.
+HSE Chief Executive Bernard Gloster has said that he wants to see an end, by next June, to public hospitals getting insource funding from the National Treatment Purchase Fund to cut waiting lists.

 <br>